“Why did you leave your last job?” is the kind of question that is almost guaranteed to come up during a teaching assistant job interview.

-Below you will find five sample answers to the question “why did you leave your last job?”, as well as a list of reasons for leaving a job.
+Below you will find seven sample answers to the question “why did you leave your last job?”, as well as a list of reasons for leaving a job.

 Sample Answer 1